swaptacular/swpt_accounts/protocol.rst

 previous_transfer_seqnum : int64
-   This MUST be the value of the ``transfer_seqnum`` field in the previous `AccountTransfer`_ message on the same account.
-If since the creation of the account there have not been any emitted `AccountTransfer`_ messages, the value MUST be ``0``.
+   This MUST be the value of the ``transfer_seqnum`` field in the previous `AccountTransfer`_ message for the same account.
+If there have not been any other `AccountTransfer`_ messages since the creation of the account, the value MUST be ``0``.

 Requirements for Client Implementations